 Why do fans hate the duo so much?
 For starters, their writing is bad.
 Shows on The CW aren’t exactly worthy of praise in the dialog department, but Supernatural very much had a language.
-Much in the way Buffy the Vampire Slayer had a noticeable dialect, Supernatural had a way of merging humor, heart and horror, in its own way.
+Much in the way Buffy the Vampire Slayer had a noticeable dialect, Supernatural had a way of merging humor, horror and heart, in its own way.
 In the past few seasons, there’s been something missing with regards to having iconic dialog and a pleasant balance of comedic delivery with the gruesome plots.

 Buckner and Ross-Leming also have a strong lean towards extremely misogynistic and controversial writing.
 So much so, star Misha Collins, who portrays angel Castiel on the series, has called it out during fan conventions:

-What is most upsetting to fans, and what kicked off the latest tirade, has been the killing of great characters in a way that serves no point to the plot.
+What is most upsetting to fans, and what kicked off the latest tirade, has been the killing of great characters in ways that serve no point to the plot.
 In some cases, just seemingly crass.
 In the last few years they’ve written episodes that painfully killed off fan favorites Charlie, Kevin and Benny, among a few others.
-The most recent being the unexpected death of Eileen, a deaf hunter, who was killed before the title card, a common place for the no-name victim of the week.
+The most recent being the unexpected death of Eileen, a deaf hunter, who was killed before the title card – a common place for the no-name victim of the week.
 What’s even sadder is the deaf character was killed by an invisible hellhound.
 So it seems like a cruel trick on someone who relies on their sight and a big joke against the Deaf community.

 If you’re a fan of Supernatural, what has been your biggest pet peeve with the series?